jataware/dbml-builder/README.md

-# model-from-api
+# dbml-builder
-Generates a base API from a dbml
+Generates Pydantic and SQLAlchemy from a DBML file.